-- Living in extremely dry climates all year round.
+- Living in arid climates all year round.

-6. Eczema can also start by certain chronic conditions that affect or weaken our immunity power.
+6. Eczema can also start with certain chronic conditions that affect or weaken our immunity power.
 For example, the chronic conditions that can worsen an eczema flare are—

 - The cold or flu infection.